Skip to main content

 1. Can I install Magento 2 without Composer?

 Yes, but it is not recommended.
-Composer handles updates and dependencies efficiently.
+Composer manages updates and dependencies efficiently.

 2. How do I choose between Apache and Nginx?

-Mandatory for Magento 2.4+.
-It improves speed and accuracy of catalog searches.
+is mandatory for Magento 2.4+.
+It improves the speed and accuracy of catalog searches.

 Use mysqldump: